hakkurt/Terraform/NSXT-K8S/README.md

    * Edge Transport Node
    * Edge Cluster
 2. Tier 0 Logical Router Uplink Interface Configuration is not supported by current NSX-T Terraform provider.
 This step should be done manually (https://github.com/dumlutimuralp/nsx-t-k8s/tree/master/Part%201#tier-0-logical-router-uplink-interface-configuration)
 3. Tier 0 BGP Configuration and route redistribution are not supported by current NSX-T Terraform provider.
-These steps should be done manually (https://github.com/dumlutimuralp/nsx-t-k8s/tree/master/Part%201#tier-0-bgp-configuration)
+These steps should be done manually (https://github.com/dumlutimuralp/nsx-t-k8s/tree/master/Part%201#tier-0-bgp-configuration).
+Kubernetes nodes must be reachable from Terraform client machine.
+After Terraform deployed Tier 0 router, you should setup BGP to make Kubernetes nodes reachable from  Terraform client machine
 4. Base Ubuntu OS with 2 NICs should be installed.
 Root Login via SSH should be enabled
 5. NSX-T Container package should be dowloaded and copied to root directory of Ubuntu OS (https://github.com/dumlutimuralp/nsx-t-k8s/tree/master/Part%203#install-cni).
 After this step, Virtual machine should be converted to a template.
 6. Tagging existing NSX-T logical ports is not supported by current NSX-T Terraform provider.
 This step should be done manually (https://github.com/dumlutimuralp/nsx-t-k8s/blob/master/Part%203/README.md#tagging-nsx-t-objects-for-k8s)